ReproNim/module-reproducible-basics/_episodes/05-misc.md

 ## Have reproducibility and openness in mind from the beginning

-"*The devil is in the detail*” and "*Talk is cheap, show me the code*" (L. Torvalds, Linux project) are two common idioms pointing to the fact that a verbal description alone, as typically condensed into a paper's Methods section, is rarely sufficient to reproduce an empirical
+"*The devil is in the detail*" and "*Talk is cheap, show me the code*" (L. Torvalds, Linux project) are two common idioms pointing to the fact that a verbal description alone, as typically condensed into a paper's Methods section, is rarely sufficient to reproduce an empirical